MidusaBenito/eshop/README.md

 # eshop
-This is an ecoomerce shop built using django
+This is an ecommerce shop built using django